turingschool/module_5/flower_exercise_2.0.md

 *

 ### Creating the Flower
-Now take the information from your discussion and
+Now take the information from your discussion to build out your Junior Developer Flower.
+You'll want to print this sheet

 ### Application: Creating Next Steps
 What can you do with all this information to help you in your job search?